-Many divorces start off contested—that is, with the parties disagreeing on at least one aspect of the divorce.
+Many divorces start off contested—with the parties disagreeing on at least one aspect of the divorce.
 However, most divorces are settled out of court.

 Why?
-Simply put, leaving the division of assets and liabilities or decisions concerning your children in a Judge’s hands can be difficult to think about.
-It removes your and your spouse’s decision making ability and allows someone who just met you to decide your financial and possible child’s outcome in an hour or less.
+Putting the division of assets and liabilities or decisions concerning your children in a Judge’s hands can be challenging.
+It removes your and your spouse’s decision-making ability and allows someone who just met you to decide your financial and possible child’s outcome in an hour or less.

 You may want to consider using a form of alternative dispute resolution (ADR) to resolve your divorce.

 - Mediation.
 A mediator works with both parties over a day (or possibly shorter) to arrange an agreement.
 It is important to note a Mediator cannot give you legal advice but only assist the parties with reaching an agreement.
-Mediation tends to be incredibly cost-effective and is a great option for those who wish to settle their case outside of Court.
+Mediation tends to be incredibly cost-effective and is an excellent option for those who wish to settle their case outside of Court.

 Plan for the Long-Term

-Ultimately, when thinking of your divorce you should also be thinking of what your life looks like post-divorce.
-Some people go from two incomes to one income and that is a big change when allocating monthly expenses.
+Ultimately, when thinking of your divorce you should also consider what your life looks like post-divorce.
+Some people go from two incomes to one, which is a big change when allocating monthly expenses.

-In addition, if you are set to gain an asset or a debt, have you thought about the consequences?
+In addition, have you thought about the consequences if you are set to gain an asset or a debt?
 For example, taxes.
-If you keep the house, are you prepared to pay estate taxes by yourself?
+Are you prepared to pay estate taxes yourself if you keep the house?
 If you sell it, will you be subject to capital gains?
-If you are taking over a house payment can you make the payment and any bills associated with that home?
+If you take over a house payment, can you make the payment and any bills associated with that home?